Updated: Aug 30

 A nontoxic alternative to you are essential oils as fragrance in cleaning products.
 BEWARE this does not mean it is nontoxic to pets.

-Now dogs, they have limitations to what essential oils they can be around.
+Now dogs have limitations to what essential oils they can be around.

-Are there any other purpose of essential oils in cleaning products?
+Are there any other purposes of essential oils in cleaning products?